Willebrew/ResiLIVE/README.md

 - **API Security**
     - Request rate limiting
-    - CORS configuration
+    - **API Key Authentication**: Critical API endpoints (like `/api/log-access`) are protected by an API key (via `X-API-Key` header), ensuring that only authorized services (e.g., the Roblox game server) can access them.
+    - **Configurable CORS Policy**: Cross-Origin Resource Sharing (CORS) is strictly configured via the `CLIENT_ORIGIN_URL` environment variable in production, allowing access only from the designated frontend domain(s).
+In development, it defaults to `http://localhost:3000`.
     - Secure session management
-    - Protected endpoints requiring authentication
+    - Protected endpoints requiring user authentication

 ## Getting Started